 The name and phone number of a representative the Party may contact to obtain incident updates.

 c) Security Resources.
-The Parties may, upon mutual agreement, provide resources from its security group to assist with an identified Data Security Breach for the purpose of meeting its obligations in relation to the notification of a Data Security Breach under Applicable Laws or other notification obligations or requirements.
+The Parties may, upon mutual agreement, provide resources from their respective security group to assist with an identified Data Security Breach for the purpose of meeting their obligations in relation to the notification of a Data Security Breach under Applicable Laws or other notification obligations or requirements.

 d) Failed Security Incidents.
 A failed security incident will not be subject to the terms of this Data Processing Addendum.
-A failed security incident is one that results in no unauthorized access or acquisition to Shared Personal Data and may include, without limitation, pings and other broadcast attacks on firewalls or edge servers, port scans, unsuccessful log-on attempts, denial of service attacks, packet sniffing (or other unauthorized access to traffic data that does not result in access beyond headers) or similar incidents.
+A failed security incident is one that results in no unauthorized access or acquisition to Shared Personal Data and may include, without limitation, pings and other broadcast attacks on firewalls or edge servers, port scans, unsuccessful log-on attempts, denial of service attacks, packet sniffing (or other unauthorized access to traffic data that does not result in access beyond headers), or similar incidents.

 e) Additional Notification Requirements.
 For the purpose of this section, a Party is also required to provide notification in accordance with this section in response to: